-The Operational KPIs and Definitions project was initiated by the Data Access and Usage Working Group in 2012 out of a need to develop a standard terminology for KPIs.
-With operators increasingly relying on data, standard KPIs and definitions are required to better determine operating performance.
+The Operational KPIs and Definitions project was initiated by the Data Access and Usage Working Group out of a need to develop a standard terminology for KPIs and definitions around production data.

 Current project objectives are:

 - Validate application of the TUM.

 - Validate the list of operating activities and statuses.

 - Roll out TUM to GMSG members for further feedback.

 - Confirm standard definitions for terminology and operational KPIs.